erda-project/docs/docs/en/2.2/manual/cmp/guide/cluster/cluster-node-labels.md

 ## Set Runnable Services for Host

-Erda provides two service tags, `dice/service-stateless=true` and `dice/service-stateful=true`, for stateless services and stateful services scheduling.
+Erda provides two service tags, `dice/stateless-service=true` and `dice/stateful-service=true`, for stateless services and stateful services scheduling.

-* The stateless service corresponds to the runtime service in deployments, so hosts that run applications should be tagged as service-stateless.
+* The stateless service corresponds to the runtime service in deployments, so hosts that run applications should be tagged as stateless-service.

 * The stateful service corresponds to the addon, which has various built-in types, such as MySQL, Elasticsearch and RocketMQ, and most of them are stateful applications involving data storage, that need to be distinguished from other applications.
-If the project uses the addon of Erda, then the specified host should be tagged as service-stateful.
+If the project uses the addon of Erda, then the specified host should be tagged as stateful-service.

 ## Set Runnable Tasks for Host